P-p-H-d/mlib/README.md

 ##### M\_NARGS(args...)

-Return the number of argument of the given list.
+Return the number of argument of the given list. args shall not be an empty argument.
-Doesn't work for empty argument.

 ##### M\_IF\_NARGS\_EQ1(argslist)(action\_if\_one\_arg, action\_otherwise)